serhii-yatskovskyi/artifact-mirror/README.md

 - `--aws.access-key-id`, `--aws.secret-access-key`.
 By default, the application uses a standard approach of authorization in AWS (~/.aws/credentials).
 These options allow providing an alternative AWS access key id and the secret key.
-- `--server.ssl.certificate`, `--server.ssl.private-key`, ``.
-An alternative SSL certificate file (certificate.crt) and
+- `--server.ssl.certificate`, `--server.ssl.private-key`, `--server.ssl.ca-bundle`.
+An alternative SSL certificate
-  its private key.
+  file (certificate.crt) and its private key.
 The certificate authority bundle (the root certificate ca_bundle.crt) is optional.
 All options support a relative path: `--server.ssl.certificate=~/certificate.crt`.

 ## Running Jar-File